dennisXZX/web-developer-notes/Javascript.md

 myNewFunction();
 ```

 When a function is defined it gets a `[[scope]]` property that references the variable environment in which it has been defined.
-Wherever we call that incrementCounter function, it will always look first in its immediate variable environment, and then in the `[[scope]]` property next before it looks any further up.
+Wherever we call that incrementCounter function, it will always look first in its immediate variable environment for the variable `counter`, and then in the `[[scope]]` property next before it looks any further up.

 #### Enum in Javascript